-Denzel Washington On Stage - Theater Credits, Bio and Tickets
+Denzel Washington On Stage - Theatre Credits, Bio and Tickets

-Mr. Washington attended the Pennington-Grimes Elementary School until 1968, when he switched to Oakland Military Academy in New Windsor, New York, and then to Mainland High School in Daytona Beach, Florida, in 1970.
-He would eventually go on to earn a Bachelor of Arts in Drama and Journalism from Fordham University in 1977, where he enrolled at the Lincoln Center campus to study acting and was cast in the titular roles of Eugene O'Neill's The Emperor Jones and Shakespeare's Othello.
-He furthered his studies at the American Conservatory Theater in San Francisco, before returning to New York City to begin his professional acting career.
+Washington attended the Pennington-Grimes Elementary School until 1968, when he switched to Oakland Military Academy in New Windsor, New York, and then to Mainland High School in Daytona Beach, Florida, in 1970.
+He would eventually go on to earn a bachelor of arts in drama and journalism from Fordham University in 1977, where he enrolled at the Lincoln Center campus to study acting and was cast in the titular roles of Eugene O'Neill's The Emperor Jones and Shakespeare's Othello.
+He furthered his studies at the American Conservatory Theater in San Francisco before returning to New York City to begin his professional acting career.

 On the New York stage, Washington's first credit was The Public Theater's 1979 Shakespeare in the Park production of Coriolanus.
 He then appeared as Private First Class Melvin Peterson in the 1981 Off-Broadway production of A Soldier's Play.
 He made his Broadway debut as Sylvester Williams in the Broadway premiere of Checkmates, which ran from August to December 1988, before returning to Shakespeare in the Park in 1990 to play Richard Duke of Gloucester in The Tragedy of Richard III.